5 Reasons to Build a Help Center on Confluence

 So you've built your help center on Confluence, and your help documentation is out there for your users to read.
 What happens if they still need help?
 You can integrate your Confluence-based help center with your chosen customer support service desk.
 This way, customers can raise support requests straight from your documentation.

-You can also integrate it with Google Analytics, Google Search Console, and Google Tag Manager to understand how your content is being used so you can make data-informed improvements.
+You can also integrate it with Cloudflare Web Analytics, Google Analytics, Google Search Console, and Google Tag Manager to understand how your content is being used so you can make data-informed improvements.

 Try It on Your Docs